Topics

 Although they aren’t highly sensitive dogs, they don’t do well in very cold temperatures.

 The breed’s short, smooth coat makes for easy grooming.
 They shed a good bit, so using a grooming mitt once a week will help remove loose hair.
 Your Dogo Argentino will need a bath about every three months and a wipe-down after hunting trips.
-The most important thing for their health is to clean and dry their ears to avoid infection.
+It's important to clean and dry their ears to avoid infection.
 Regular teeth brushing and nail trimming are also important parts of caring for your dog.

 Start off with a relaxed, well-exercised dog.
 If your Dogo Argentino is at all averse to grooming, it’s best to use a muzzle when brushing or bathing them.
 Their extremely powerful jaws could do major damage even with a nip.

-This large breed requires high protein and proper calcium for optimal health.
+This large breed requires a complete and balanced diet that’s high in protein and proper calcium for optimal health.
 Dogo Argentino puppies will need to eat three times per day, while adults only require two feedings.
 Pups need fat in their diet, but dog owners should be cautious not to overdo it since unnecessary weight gain can lead to hip dysplasia.
 Depending on your dog’s age, your Dogo Argentino may eat up to five cups a day, spread out over two to three feeding times.
 Refer to your vet for food portioning and help getting the right nutrients in your dog’s food.

 The Dogo Argentino is both intelligent and strong-willed.
 Dogo Argentinos need to be trained from an early age by experienced dog owners.
 Otherwise, their protective instincts and strong prey drive will result in unwanted aggressive behaviors.